Phylum: Chordata - Class: Mammalia - Order: Lagomorpha - Family: Leporidae

 Several dozen kinds of domesticated rabbits have been bred from the wild rabbits of Europe and Africa.
 Rabbits have been introduced to most parts of the world, and they became a major pest in Australia and New Zealand after a small number where released there in 1860.

 In Australia in 1951 the myxomatosis virus was developed.
 Transmitted by mosquitoes, this disease decimated the rabbit population there.
 The myxomatosis virus soon spread to Europe, wiping out the majority of our own wild rabbits.
-In Wales the rabbit population has been gradually recovering, but it is still well below the pre-1950s level.
+In Britain the rabbit population has been gradually recovering, but it is still well below the pre-1950s level.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...